China stocks, yuan gain as investors cheer Year of the Horse, US tariff ruling | Headlines

 China stocks, yuan gain as investors cheer Year of the Horse, US tariff ruling

-China stocks galloped over 1% into the Year of the Horse on Tuesday while the yuan rose to a near three-year high, as traders returning from a nine-day holiday bet a U.S. tariffs reset will benefit the world's second-biggest economy.
-Hong Kong stocks, however, gave up much of Monday's 2.5% gains, after Wall Street skidded overnight.
+It could lead to lower tax on Chinese goods, and also "represents a check on Trump's tariff abuse," he said, adding China's onshore stocks are less vulnerable to U.S. market volatility.
+China's blue-chip CSI300 Index closed up 1% while the Shanghai Composite Index advanced 0.9%.

-China stocks galloped over 1% into the Year of the Horse on Tuesday while the yuan rose to a near three-year high, as traders returning from a nine-day holiday bet a U.S. tariffs reset will benefit the world's second-biggest economy.
+China stocks galloped by roughly 1% into the Year of the Horse on Tuesday while the yuan rose to a near three-year high, as traders returning from a nine-day holiday bet a U.S. tariffs reset will benefit the world's second-biggest economy.

 Hong Kong stocks, however, gave up much of Monday's 2.5% gains, after Wall Street skidded overnight.
 While the U.S. Supreme Court's annulment of President Donald Trump's "reciprocal" tariffs and Trump's subsequent move to impose a temporary 15% global tariff have thrown world trade into a new bout of confusion, investors say the latest developments will likely benefit China.